thiadeliria/KenKen/README.md

 We apply propagation to detect possible failures in future value assignments during search.
 By "looking ahead" at unassigned variables, we can eliminate constraint-incompatible values.
 Once we find assignments that violate a constraint, we remove or "prune" those values from their corresponding domains.

 ### Forward Checking
 Implemented as `prop_FC` in propagators.py.
 The strategy is to check - as we fill in cells and eliminate unwanted values - the CSP's constraints that have one unassigned variable left in its scope.
-We comb through the forward checking process below.
+We walk through the forward checking process below.
 At each step, the domain of each variable, *i.e.*, {1 2 3}, is updated in its corresponding cell.

 | Step | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Assignment&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pruning&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Explanation |
 |---:|:---:|:---:|--------------------------|